mokoconsulting-tech/MokoCodingDefaults/docs/templates/template-style-compliance-checklist.md

 Ensure all documentation is compliant with organizational, regulatory, and technical standards prior to publication.

 ### Documentation Style Checklist
-- Formatting reviewed against MokoCodingDefaults
+- Formatting reviewed against MokoDefaults
 - Headings verified for correct structure (starting at h2 where applicable)
 - Metadata block present and accurate
 - Terminology validated against organizational glossary